Verification

 PureReactiveSystem reactiveSystem = new PureReactiveSystem();

-// Add an agent and reaction rules
+// Add an agent (the initial state) and reaction rules (logic)

 /* code omitted */

-// create model checking options
+// Create model checking options

 ModelCheckingOptions opts = ModelCheckingOptions.create();